Luna-Vust invariants of Cox rings and skeletons of spherical varieties: Introduction

 \section{Introduction}

-Let $X$ be a normal irreducible algebraic variety over an algebraically closed field $\C$ of characteristic zero and assume that the divisor class group $\Cl(X)$ is finitely generated.
+Let $X$ be a normal irreducible algebraic variety over an algebraically closed field $\C$ of characteristic zero and assume that its divisor class group $\Cl(X)$ is finitely generated.
 The \emph{Cox ring} of $X$ is the graded $\C$-algebra defined as

 where some care has to be taken in order to define the multiplication law.
-In order to obtain a well-defined Cox ring, it is in general necessary to assume that $X$ has only constant invertible global functions, \ie $\Gamma(X, \Om^*) = \C^*$.
-If the Cox ring $\Rm(X)$ is finitely generated, then its spectrum $\overline{X} \coloneqq \Spec \Rm(X)$ is a normal irreducible affine algebraic variety with the action of a quasitorus $\Td$ having character group $\Xf(\Td) \cong \Cl(X)$.
+In order for the Cox ring to be well-defined, it is in general necessary to assume that $X$ has only constant invertible global functions, \ie $\OXs = \C^*$.
+If the Cox ring $\Rm(X)$ is finitely generated, then its spectrum $\overline{X} \coloneqq \Spec \Rm(X)$ is a normal irreducible affine algebraic variety with the action of a diagonalizable group $\Td$ having character group $\Xf(\Td) \cong \Cl(X)$.
 Moreover, there exists an open subset $\smash{\widehat{X}} \subseteq \overline{X}$ with complement of codimension at least $2$ with a good quotient $\pi\colon \smash{\widehat{X}} \to X$ for the $\Td$-action.
 For details, we refer to the comprehensive reference \cite{adhl15}, in particular to Sections~1.4 and 1.6.

+The case where $X$ is a spherical variety has been studied by Brion \cite{bri07}, who has in particular shown that the Cox ring is finitely generated.
+In the present paper, we investigate certain properties of the Cox ring of a spherical variety with the aim of making progress towards a conjecture implying a smoothness criterion \cite[Conjecture~1.4]{gh17}.

-In this paper, we consider the case where $X$ is a \emph{spherical variety}, \ie where $X$ is equipped with the action of a connected reductive algebraic group $G$ such that $X$ contains a dense orbit for a Borel subgroup $B \subseteq G$.
-The Cox ring of a spherical variety has been described and in particular shown to be finitely generated by Brion in \cite{bri07}.
+A \emph{spherical variety} is a normal variety $X$ equipped with the action of a connected reductive algebraic group $G$ such that $X$ contains a dense orbit for a Borel subgroup $B \subseteq G$.
+In order to define a $G$-action on the Cox ring $\Rm(X)$, there are two approaches.

-In order to obtain a $G$-action on the Cox ring, there are two approaches.
-If we want to obtain a canonical action, the definition of the Cox ring has to be altered.
-This method was introduced by Brion in \cite[Section~4]{bri07}, where an equivariant version of the Cox ring of a spherical variety is defined.
-It is graded by the group $\Cl^G(X)$ of isomorphism classes of $G$-linearized divisorial sheaves on $X$ instead of the usual class group $\Cl(X)$.
+If one is interested in a canonical action, the definition of the Cox ring has to be altered.
+This is done in \cite[Section~4]{bri07}, where an equivariant version of the Cox ring of a spherical variety is defined.
+It is graded by the group $\smash{\Cl^G(X)}$ of isomorphism classes of $G$-linearized divisorial sheaves on $X$ instead of the usual class group $\Cl(X)$.